nandhini0504/SqlRepo/README.md

 ## Question 8 ##

-- Write a query to get FirstName in upper case as "First Name".
+- to get FirstName in upper case as "First Name".
-- Write a query for combine FirstName and LastName and display it as "Name" (also include white space between first name & last name)
+- query for combine FirstName and LastName and display it as "Name" (also include white space between first name & last name)
 - Get all employee details from EmployeeDetail table whose "FirstName" contains 'k'
 - Get all employee details from EmployeeDetail table whose "FirstName" end with 'h'